mehtadome/Mentoring/Data Structures/Heaps/pseudocode.md

 # Pseudocode
-Heaps are based on fundamentals of positioning.
+Heaps are based in the fundamentals of positioning / indexing.
 Also, recall that the largest element of a max-heap is at the top.

 ## ```Heap()``` class
 A ```Heap``` has two attributes, a ```heap``` in the form of a list, and a ```size```.